wp-plugins/google-analytics-post-pageviews/readme.txt

 3. Configure from the new Post Pageviews Settings submenu

 == Changelog ==

+= 1.2.3 =
+* Fixed some settings saving.
+* Improved API calls and error handling.

 = 1.2.2 =
 * Minor but essential fix in the code snippet.